Frequently Asked Questions

 Are there 'feeder' schools whose pupils take priority?

 Places are allocated on a percentage basis to 18 local feeder primary schools.
-The total number of places available to allocate to feeder schools is the number remaining after places have been allocated to SEN and all higher ranking criteria (looked after children, siblings, children of staff, musical aptitude and Hatfield places).
+The total number of places available to allocate to feeder schools is the number remaining after places have been allocated to SEN and all higher ranking criteria (looked after children, siblings, children of staff and musical aptitude .

 Are any places allocated according to proximity to the school?